3 ways GoCardless reduces your time to get paid

-For businesses with recurring revenue models or those that collect payments over installments rather than one-off payments, the fact that revenue is recurring offers a greater level of predictability for revenue.
-These businesses can spend less time acquiring new customers and generally have a healthier cash flow due to better being able to forecast revenue.
+For businesses with recurring revenue models or those that collect payments over instalments rather than one-off payments, the fact that revenue is recurring offers a greater level of predictability for revenue.
+These businesses can spend less time acquiring new customers and generally have a healthier cash flow as they can better forecast revenue.

 In this article, we look at some of the common challenges faced by growing businesses and how GoCardless can help you tackle them.